ak7270090/huddle/README.md

->This web application focuses on your communication skills.The only web feature nowadays that Gmeet, Microsoft Teams, Zoom or any other web video conferencing app don't have
+>This web application focuses on your communication skills.
+The only web feature that Gmeet, Microsoft Teams, Zoom or any other web video conferencing app don't have
 >is that at the end of the meeting they don't tell you your grammatical proficiency.
 Our app first converts your speech during meeting real-time into text and then process it
 >and shows you your grammatical errors.
 This app also capture your picture after a fixed interval and gives you your facial expression score like during meeting whether you are
 >sad,happy or angry.</b>